About

 Times

 The camp runs daily Monday through Friday from 8:30 a.m. to 4:00 pm.
-Camp will be closed July 3rd/4th as well as that final Friday, July 22nd.
+Breakfast will be served in the cafeteria at 8:00 am.
+Limited supervision will be available during this time.

 Eligibility

 You do not need to be a student of USD 383 to participate.
-Students who are entering first through sixth grade are eligible.
+Students who are entering first through twelvth grade are eligible.

 If your child has an IEP, we will require that it be sent with your application before your application will be considered complete.
 We will also want contact information for your current school year teacher to discuss the best placement option for your child.
 USD 383 students who are eligible for morning Extended School Year services (ESY) can often get those services at camp, at no cost to the parent (see your IEP case manager for more information).
 A special camp rate is available for ESY students who would like to participate in the afternoon after their morning ESY services are complete.